 - Recombinant factor Vlla should not be used except when all other methods have failed.

 Recommendations emphasise early risk stratification, using validated prognostic scales, and early endoscopy (within 24 hours).
-The following formal risk assessment scores are recommended by the National Institute for Health and Clinical Excellence (NICE) for all patients with acute UGIB:
+The following formal risk assessment scores are recommended by the National Institute for Health and Care Excellence (NICE) for all patients with acute UGIB:

-- the Blatchford score at first assessment, and
+- The Blatchford score at first assessment; and

-- the full Rockall score after endoscopy.
+- The full Rockall score after endoscopy.